 This project expands the San Marcos Water Reuse System from the San Marcos Waste Water Treatment Plant to N. LBJ Drive.

-The scope of work includes the construction of a new 500,000-gallon single pedestal spheroid elevated storage tank, with yard piping, a chlorinator, tank mixing equipment, electrical and SCADA controls, complete in place.
-The San Marcos High School Rattler logo (newest version) will be installed on one or two sides of the tank.
+The scope of work includes the construction of a new 500,000-gallon single pedestal spheroid elevated storage tank, with yard piping, a chlorinator, tank mixing equipment, electrical and SCADA (Supervisory Control and Data Acquisition) controls, complete in place.
+The San Marcos High School Rattler logo (newest version) will be installed on the spheroid of the tank facing IH-35.

 Required Online Web Notice:

 - Reclaimed Water System Expansion, City of San Marcos